mavedev/typescript-rest-jwt-guard/README.md

 # JwtGuard for typescript-rest
 JwtGuard is a library to use in conjunction with [typescript-rest](https://github.com/thiagobustamante/typescript-rest#readme).
 The library provides a set of decorators to use them with controllers' methods.
-The purpose of the decorators in JWT access tokens availability control.
+The purpose of the decorators is JWT access tokens availability control.
 There are several decorators depending on what token is supposed to be passed with.
 ## Installation
 Using npm:
 ```shell